gatemediang/eyewears_scrapper/README.md

 ## Notes
 - For dynamic websites, Selenium or similar tools are used to render JavaScript content.
-- Update the target URL and scraping logic in `demo.ipynb` as needed for your use case.
+- Update the target URL and scraping logic in `framedirect.ipynb` or `framedirect.py` as needed for your use case.

 ## License
 MIT.